hashicorp/terraform-website/content/source/docs/plugin/framework/validation.html.md

 ### Creating Resource Schema Validation

-There are two possible interface implementations that can be used for resource validation.
-Either or both can be implemented.
-This validation is performed in addition to any attribute and type validation within the resource schema.
+The framework performs resource schema validation in addition to any attribute and type validation.
+You can implement either or both of the following interfaces.

-The [`tfsdk.ResourceWithConfigValidators` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#ResourceWithConfigValidators) follows a similar pattern to attribute validation and allows for a more declarative approach, which is helpful for consistent validators across multiple resources.
-Each of the validators must satify the [`tfsdk.ResourceConfigValidator` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#ResourceConfigValidator).
+The [`tfsdk.ResourceWithConfigValidators` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#ResourceWithConfigValidators) follows a similar pattern to attribute validation and allows for a more declarative approach.
+This lets you create consistent validators across multiple resources.
+You must implement the [`tfsdk.ResourceConfigValidator` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#ResourceConfigValidator) for each validator.
 For example:

 ```go
 // Other methods to implement the tfsdk.Resource interface are omitted for brevity